Rutgers, The State University of New Jersey

 • Introduction to American Studies (3 credits)

-With the approval of the Program Director, a student may enroll in an undergraduate course for graduate credit up to three times during their coursework.
+With the approval of the Program Director, a student may enroll in an undergraduate course for graduate credit up to two times during their coursework.
 To receive graduate credit, the student, in consultation with the instructor, must propose and have approved by the Program Director additional work to qualify for graduate credit.
 This plan should be submitted and approved at least one week before the start of classes.

 Transfer Credits